 Employees want to be to use as much of their pay as possible, and direct deposit should mean they avoid wasting big chunks of their wages on fees.

 Payroll cards put salaries in the hands of all employees, no matter their banking setup.
-New employees won’t be forced to create new accounts in order to be paid.
-Unlike with paper checks, unbanked employees aren’t forced to pay fees to cash-checking services.
+New employees won’t be forced to create new accounts to be paid.
+Unlike with paper checks, unbanked employees aren’t forced to pay fees to predatory cash-checking services.

 - No Fees for Employees

 Just like direct deposit, employees should be able to access their funds without cost.